Turbo’s Guide to Econ

 While gear is often a sought-after commodity, remember that your raw character stats are pretty potent by themselves.
 Having a lot of Body means your armor can’t get broken by a use of Break.
 And Starter weapons hit just as hard and work the same as a crafted item when you don’t have the right skills.
 Plus, starter items can’t really be stolen in CvC!

-Simply put, if you don’t have fancy weapon skills, you don’t really need a crafted weapon.
+Simply put, if you don’t have fancy professions, you don’t really need a crafted weapon.

-There are a handful of items that have a unique function at Basic, like Exotic Weapons or Throwing Weapons, but outside of those few cases, you don’t really need to invest in these items until you’ve spent some experience.
-The high level PFA abilities on crafted items normally consume Resolve and large amounts of Mind, so it may be challenging for a newer player to even afford using them.
+There are a handful of items that have a unique limitations in combat like Brawlers or Guns, but outside of those few cases, you don’t really need to invest in these items until you’ve spent some experience.
+The Profession abilities on crafted items normally consume Resolve or require uses of expensive Impact Skills, so it may be challenging for a newer player to even be able to use them.
 Don’t worry too much about finding that perfect item until you can actually use it.

 However, crafted items are just downright FUN.